charlesLoder/havarotjs/README.md

 This string is then converted into `Clusters` which are analyzed as being part of a syllable since a syallble can have more than one cluster.
 The `syllabify()` function determines if a what is a syllable and if it is closed, accented, or final.

+See the [syllabification](./docs/syllabification.md) doc for how a syllable is determined

 #### Syllable.isClosed

 Returns a `boolean`.